 The manager failed to identify his client’s wife as a major stakeholder with power and influence.
 He also failed to communicate his intention to his client, at least that would have saved him the embarrassment.
-Proper project management does the wonders to avoid these mistakes and save time and resources too.
+Proper project management does wonders to avoid these mistakes and save time and resources too.

 5. An opportunity to learn

-You know why the successful ones get more successful?
+Do you know why the successful ones get more successful?
 They learn from both their wins and their failures.

 If you have a taste of proper project management, you wouldn’t want to turn around.
 Waste no further resources, hire a project manager. … like this article?
-Leave a comment and share with friends.
+Leave a comment and share it with friends.